Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Experimental results and discussion

-Our dataset for this paper is 1000 images, which have been collected and annotated based on two classes: "plume cloud" and "background" and 60\% of the dataset is considered as training data and 40\% remains for testing purposes.
-Rows (a) and (b) in Figure \ref{fig.RRResults} shows sample images from the region and their corresponding ground truth which are generated by "Labelme" graphical image annotation tool. we tried to select images of different atmospheric conditions such as clear daytime, clear nighttime, cloudy, and foggy to represent the results of different situations in this paper.
+For this paper, a new benchmark, DPRD including a 2500 annotated dataset is introduced.
+60\% of DPRD is considered as training data, and 40\% is used for validation and testing purposes.
+Rows (a) and (b) in Figure \ref{fig.RRResults} shows sample images from the region and their corresponding ground truth, which are generated by the "Labelme" graphical image annotation tool at \url{https://github.com/wkentaro/labelme}.
+We tried to select images of different atmospheric conditions, such as clear daytime, nighttime, cloudy, and foggy, to represent the results of different situations.